benbjurstrom/benbjurstrom.com/articles/2020-04-30-purge-email.md

 ![google-apps-script-timebased-trigger-docs.png](https://s3-us-west-2.amazonaws.com/benbjurstrom.com/img/purge-email/google-apps-script-timebased-trigger-docs.png)

 Thankfully Apps Script provides triggers which can call project functions.
-However, one gotcha we'll need to deal with is that projects are limited to only 20 triggers at a time and old triggers are not removed automatically.
+However, one gotcha we'll need to deal with is that Google imposes a 20 trigger limit and completed triggers are not removed automatically.
 Therefore, we'll need to manually garbage collect any completed triggers.

 ## Purge email script